muitsfriday/linebot-todos/README.md

 - LINE_SECRET Line login client secret
 - MONGODB_URI Mongo DB connection string
 - TODOS_COLL Collection name use for store todo's document
+- REDIS_URL Use for connect to redis.
+Redis is use for cache the query result.

 ### Deploy on Heroku
 - Create new app.